pendulum-project/ntpd-rs/docs/development/ca.md

     Setting up your own CA is not recommended except for development purposes and setting up internal-only networks.
-For all other purposes, we would recommend to use a widely trusted CA for issueing certificates.
+For all other purposes, we would recommend to use a widely trusted CA for issuing certificates.
 See the [NTS guide](../guide/nts.md) for more information.

 Setting up NTS-KE when your server has no public domain name is still possible